Edit the Enterprise DLP Data Filtering Settings

 For inspection of files greater than 20 MB, Palo Alto Networks recommends setting the max latency to greater than 60 seconds.

-5. Specify the Action on Max File Size (Allow or Block) Enterprise DLP takes if no verdict was received for a file upload due to the file size being larger than the configured Max File Size.
+5. Specify the Action on Max File Size (Allow or Block) Enterprise DLP takes if no verdict was received for a file forward due to the file size being larger than the configured Max File Size.

 8. Save.